 Our work builds on user-centred design tradition where end-users are seen as active co-constructors of functionality, and we rely upon additional group skills in areas such as machine learning, sensors, and software and systems.
 In addition to critical evaluations of current systems, our research establishes new methodologies and new technology solutions, often involving novel interactions, e.g., thermal interfaces, and non-visual interactions in autonomous vehicles.

-The group is part of the Department of Computer, Communications & Interactive Systems within the School of Engineering and Built Environment at Glasgow Caledonian University.
+The group is part of the Department of Computer Sciences within the School of Mathematical and Computer Sciences at Heriot Watt University.